JohnCorby/GravityGuild2/DESIGN.md

   - it means ur vulnerable, but you dont really get to do anything while vulnerable since you cant move much
   - how do you remain vulnerable while still giving a goal to the player lit on fire?
   - IDEA: glowing effect? mark for death? slowness?
+  - okay i did that. i like
+- IDEA: make YOU also bounce back in opposite direction
+  - mace used to do this, but now just makes you reflect off in same direction but up
+  - you can hit off ANYTHING, including your own wither skulls :P now you cant fly from ur own stuff
+  - you also get the same velocity every time, you more than wind charge hit from ground

 # mace